Pierre-vh/Fox/doc/ASTRework.md

     * The ASTContext will probably allocate Resolved and Unresolved exprs in 2 separate pools, so the UnresolvedExpr pool can be freed after Semantic Analysis if possible.

 * ## What's going to be added?
   * ASTReplacer.
-This special visitor will be given a Node A and a Node B, then it's going to traverse the AST and search for the node A to
+This special visitor will be given a Node A,B and a Parent, and will replace the Parent's child A with B
-    "swap" it with Node B. This will fullfil the "nodes must be replacable" requirement.
-  * If needed, a ASTDeleter will be added too, which will work pretty much the same as the ASTReplacer but will be tasked to delete the node A.
+	* Exactly how it's going to work is still to be decided.
+There's many ways of doing it and I'm still trying to figure out which one's the best.

 * ## How are we going to get there?
   * Prerequisites